-It's richly furnished, but you can't stay here at any price.
 An overnight stay in the heart of the Magic Kingdom is by invitation only.
-But you can tour it when you peek at these Cinderella Castle Suite pictures.
-(For a fabulous place you can reserve by the night, see Top 10 Disney Resorts and 10 Best Orlando Hotels.
+But, you can still tour it when you peek at these Cinderella Castle Suite pictures.
+(For a fabulous place you can reserve by the night, see Top 10 Disney Resorts and Best Budget Orlando Hotels.

 Right at the heart of the Magic Kingdom, inside the iconic Cinderella Castle, is a very special suite that can't be booked at any cost.
 It takes up an entire floor of the castle, and has a view from stained-glass windows of Fantasyland.
 Dreaming big?
 Take a tour with these Cinderella Castle Suite pictures.

 If the location alone doesn't capture your imagination, wait until you see inside.
 The suite consists of a bedroom furnished with two beds and a fireplace, a parlor-style sitting room, and a gilded bathroom complete with a sunken tub.
 The suite is adorned with several tile murals which tell the Cinderella story.
 A "magic" mirror hangs above the bedroom fireplace.

 For many Disney fans, spending the night in Cinderella Castle would be the ultimate dream come true.
 The suite is available for special promotions, with no word from Disney about ever renting it out.
 (Can you imagine how much a night in a suite in Cinderella Castle would cost?)
 The Royal Suites in Disney's Port Orleans Resort is an affordable, realistic alternative for many guests.
 Decorated by Princess Tiana with help from all her Disney princess buddies, it's got a few of the magical touches that wow guests in the real Cinderella Castle Suite.

 View from Cinderella Castle